 Erected by North Carolina Civil War Trails.

 Marker series.
 This marker is included in the North Carolina Civil War Trails marker series.

 Location.
 36° 31.459′ N, 76° 10.467′ W. Marker is in Moycock, North Carolina, in Currituck County.
 Marker is on Shingle Landing Road 0.1 miles north of Puddin Ridge Road, on the right when traveling north.
+Located in front of Moycock Elementary School.
 Touch for map.
-Located in front of Moycock Elementary School.
 Marker is in this post office area: Moyock NC 27958, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Dividing Line (approx. 2.1 miles away); Seven Patriot Heroes (approx. 5.1 miles away in Virginia); St. Bride's Church (approx. 5.8 miles away in Virginia); The Cuffeytown Thirteen (approx. 7.3 miles away in Virginia); Pleasant Grove Baptist Church Cemetery (approx. 8.2 miles away in Virginia); Henry M. Shaw (approx. 9.4 miles away); Battle of South Mills (approx. 9.8 miles away); McBride Church (approx. 9.9 miles away).

 More about this marker.
 On the left is a photograph of "Shingle Landing" – Courtesy Marion Welch Thorn and a portrait of "Gen. Henry M. Naglee" Library of Congress

 More.
 Search the internet for Moycock.